How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 29. Set Travel Plan

-It’s much easier on your heart, soul, psyche, and a relationship when you know when you will see each other.
+Knowing when you will see each other is much easier on your heart, soul, psyche, and relationship.
 So make plans.
 Once you’ve seen each other for one, catch up, then plan the next one.
 Some people only live a few hours away.
 Some people live a plane ride out a few hours away.

 Some people live across the world from each other.
 Depending on your situation will depend on how often you can see each other, irrespective of that.
 Try to have a plan for when you’ll see each other next.

-Now for those you’ve been in a long-distance relationship with someone you’ve never met.
-Please review point 2 again if a person isn’t planning to see you.
+Now for those in a long-distance relationship with someone you’ve never met.
+Please review point 2 again if someone isn’t planning to see you.
 There’s no chance that they can anytime soon.
-They say that they will and keep changing the program, then there is a good chance that you are not dating a real human looking for a real long-term relationship.
+If they say that they will and keep changing the program, then there is a good chance that you are not dating a real human looking for a real long-term relationship.

 I want to reiterate that if anyone asks you for money, it’s a sign that you are communicating with a scammer.
 Again, I wanted to say that it’s a massive issue in society with the digital world.